 How do I join SFAfA?

 Any practicing San Francisco Veterinary Medical Association veterinarian whose dues are current is eligible to partner with SFAfA.
 Our fiscal year runs from July 1st to June 30th.
-In April, invitation letters are sent out to all SFVMA members, inviting them to join with SF Aid for Animals.
+In April, invitation letters are sent out to all SFVMA members, inviting them to join with San Francisco Aid for Animals.
 The enrollment form needs to be filled out and returned to us by May 31st.

 Are there any fees to join SFAfA?